kubernetes-sigs/lws/keps/115-Subgroup-support/README.md

 - Two new annotations will be added
   - `leaderworkerset.sigs.k8s.io/subgroup-exclusive-topology`
   - `leaderworkerset.sigs.k8s.io/subgroup-size`
-- Three new labels will be added,
+- Two new labels will be added,
-  - `leaderworkerset.sigs.k8s.io/subgroup-index = worker-index/subGroupSize`
+  - `leaderworkerset.sigs.k8s.io/subgroup-index`
-    - Tracks which subgroup the pod is part of
+    - Tracks which subgroup the pod is part of, the value will be auto-generated as worker-index/subGroupSize.
   - `leaderworkerset.sigs.k8s.io/subgroup-key`
     - Pods that are part of the same subgroup will have an annotation that is a unique hash value will be generated from the name of the leader, and the subgroup-index